cwis2/Playing-Card-Drawer/README.md

 ## Notes
 - The program expects `.gif` images; ensure the filenames exactly match those listed above and are located in the same directory as `main.py`.
 - Designed for educational purposes and to demonstrate geometric drawing with `turtle`.
-- Code is the same as the submitted work.
+- Code is the same as the submitted work for Florida Southern's CSC 2280 course's final project.